-Within the parameters of our valuation guidelines, the valuation methodologies used to value our properties, and certain of investments in real estate-related debt and real estate-related securities, will involve subjective judgments and projections and may not be accurate.
+Within the parameters of our valuation guidelines, the valuation methodologies used to value our properties, and certain of our investments in real estate debt and real estate-related equity securities, will involve subjective judgments and projections and may not be accurate.
 Valuation methodologies will also involve assumptions and opinions about future events, which may or may not turn out to be correct.
-Valuations and appraisals of our properties and certain of investments in real estate-related debt and real estate-related securities are estimates of fair value.
+Valuations and appraisals of our properties and certain of our investments in real estate debt and real estaterelated equity securities are estimates of fair value.
 Ultimate realization of the value of an asset depends to a great extent on economic, market and other conditions beyond our control and the control of the Advisor and our independent valuation advisor.
 Further, valuations do not necessarily represent the price at which an asset would sell, since market prices of assets can only be determined by negotiation between a willing buyer and seller.
 As such, the carrying value of an asset may not reflect the price at which the asset could be sold in the market, and the difference between carrying value and the ultimate sales price could be material.
 In addition, accurate valuations are more difficult to obtain in times of low transaction volume because there are fewer market transactions that can be considered in the context of the appraisal.
-There will be no retroactive adjustment in the valuation of such assets, the offering price of our shares of common stock, the price we paid to repurchase shares of our common stock or NAV-based fees we paid to the Advisor and Starwood Capital, L.L.C., the dealer manager for the Offering (the "Dealer Manager") to the extent such valuations prove to not accurately reflect the realizable value of our assets.
-Because the price investors will pay for shares of our common stock in the Offering, and the price at which shares may be repurchased by us pursuant to our share repurchase plan are generally based on our prior month's NAV per share, investors may pay more than realiza
+Further, any volatility smoothing biases in our appraisal and valuation process, generally, may lower the volatility of our NAV and cause our NAV to not accurately reflect the actual value of our properties.
+However, there will be no retroactive adjustment in the valuation of such assets, the offering price of our shares of common stock, the price we paid to repurchase shares of our common stock or NAV-based fees we paid to the Advisor and Starwood Capital, L.L.C. (the "Dealer Manager") to the extent such valuations prove to not accurately reflect the realizable value of our assets.
+Because the price you will pay for shares of our common stock in our offering, and the price at which your shares may be repurchased by us pursuant to our share repurchase plan are generally based on our prior month's NAV per share, you may pay more than realizable value or receive less than realizable value for your investment.